thejohnfreeman/react-forms/packages/react-forms/README.md

   private readonly auth = this.props.backend.auth

-  // Initializes with `username` and `password` from `props`, if present. private readonly viewModel = makeViewModel(this.props)
+  // Initializes with `username` and `password` from `props`, if present. private readonly viewModel = MyViewModel.construct(this.props)

   // Only called when form is valid. private readonly onSubmit = ({ username, password }) => {